-For the second talk in our online seminar series, we welcome Francesco Montalenti and Luca Barbisan from the University of Milano-Bicocca.
-Please contact Katharina to get the link to the next online talk.
+For the third talk in our online seminar series, we welcome Oliver Hofmann and Andreas Jeindl from Graz University of Technology.
+Please contact Katharina to get the link to the online talk.

 15:45 – 16:00 discussion

 The ongoing miniaturization in nanotechnology raises the need to understand (and control) the formation of surface polymorphs at a molecular level.
 Due to the intricate interaction mechanisms,

 complex physics and high configurational complexity at play, this understanding is still at the very beginning.In this talk, we will first briefly introduce our in-house-developed structure search algorithm that combines coarse graining, density functional theory and Bayesian learning, to exhaustively predict surface polymorphs.
 Then, we will showcase the application of this algorithm to predict and understand the formation of surprisingly diverse surface monolayers for a homologous series of acenequinones on Ag(111).

 The theoretically predicted structures excellently fit experimental observations within our methodological uncertainties.
 By performing a detailed analysis of all interaction mechanisms at play,

 we are further able to identify three important driving forces governing the motif formation.